Autism first signs: a checklist for primary school age children

 For some children – particularly those on the autism spectrum – these experiences can be challenging and sometimes overwhelming.

-Some children on the spectrum are often diagnosed during their primary school years, when it becomes more obvious that their communication, social interaction and behavioural traits are different to those of their peers.
+Some children on the spectrum are often diagnosed during their primary school years, when it becomes more obvious that their communication, social interaction and behavioural characteristics are unique to those of their peers.

 Children on the spectrum may find it challenging to make friendships, take part in conversations or find common interests with other children.

-You may have noticed a few ‘red flags’ in your child’s development in their pre-school years, and may now have continuing or new concerns about behaviours you are seeing, or have been told by other parents or teachers.
+A few questions relating to your child’s development in their pre-school years, may have been raised.
+These questions, either continue from observations or new ones, are about behaviours you are noticing or have been pointed out by other parents or teachers.

-But how do you know what ‘typical’ development is, or development that might signal your child is on the autism spectrum?
+But how do you know what ‘typical’ development is, or development that might indicate your child is autistic?

-There are a number of traits or characteristics that may make you question if your child is on the spectrum.
+There are a number of characteristics that may make you question if your child is on the spectrum.

-These signs cover a range of human behaviour, from social communication and social interaction, to restricted, repetitive and sensory processing.
+These characteristics cover a range of human behaviour, from social communication and social interaction, to restricted, repetitive and sensory processing.

 清单